PUPil Premium Information

 The academic progress of children eligible for the Pupil Premium is carefully monitored using an internal tracking system which informs decision making regarding appropriate interventions.

 Wider school experience such as attendance at clubs and opportunities to engage in extracurricular activities is also monitored to ensure pupils at social disadvantage have a rich school experience.

-At Ashmole, we are confident that a better school for all pupils is a better school for those from disadvantaged backgrounds.
+At Ashmole, we are confident that a better school for disadvantaged pupils is a better school for all pupils.

 CLICK HERE for our Pupil Premium Strategy Statement for 2022/23.